EUR/CHF Candlesticks and Ichimoku Analysis

 EUR/CHF – 1.0728

-The single currency has remained confined within recent established range and further sideways trading is in store, whilst another bounce to 1.0750-55 cannot be ruled out, still reckon upside would be limited to 1.0785-90 and bring another decline later, below 1.0680 would bring retest of 1.0650 but break there is needed to confirm the decline from 1.1001 has resumed and extend further fall to 1.0650 and later towards last year's low at 1.0622 which is likely to hold on first testing.
+Euro's recent sideways trading is likely to continue and as long as support at 1.0678 holds, risk of another bounce to 1.0750-55 cannot be ruled out, however, still reckon upside would be limited to 1.0785-90 and bring another decline later, below 1.0678 would bring retest of 1.0650 but break there is needed to confirm the decline from 1.1001 has resumed and extend further fall to 1.0650 and later towards last year's low at 1.0622 which is likely to hold on first testing.

 On the upside, expect recovery to be limited to 1.0750-55 and 1.0790-00 should hold, bring another decline later to aforesaid downside targets.
 Only above said resistance at 1.0899 would abort and prolong recent choppy consolidation, risk rebound to 1.0950 but a break of resistance at 1.0977 is needed to shift risk to upside and signal the fall from 1.1001 has ended instead, bring retest of this level first.